webbdev/Neighborhood-Map-Project/README.md

 The museum can be searched/filtered by museum name.
 To get the information about a museum can click on a marker or on one of the title of museums displayed on the list (on upper left side of the screen).

+The result of this project, you can find at: [Neighborhood Map Project](http://webbdev.github.io/Neighborhood-Map-Project/) or Download the repo, and just launch/open index.html.

+### Dev-version
 This project has two version.
 For **dev-version** were used Gulp and Bower.
 "Dev-version" contains compressed js, html and css files.

-The result of this project, you can find at: [Neighborhood Map Project](http://webbdev.github.io/Neighborhood-Map-Project/) or Download the repo, and just launch/open index.html.

 ## Resources used
 * [Google Maps](https://developers.google.com/maps/)